EMR camouflage

 Tsifra and Digital Flora.
 EMR camouflage is the standard camouflage pattern of the Russian Military's V.K.B.O.
 All-Season Uniform.

-EMR is a single camouflage pattern, developed at 15 Central Research Institute of the Ministry of Defence of the Russian Federation as a universal pattern.
+Developed as a single camouflage pattern, EMR was developed at 15 Central Research Institute of the Ministry of Defence of the Russian Federation as a universal pattern.
 Depending on the color palette, it can be adapted to a variety of terrain conditions with good camouflage properties.
 It was the main pattern of the Ratnik combat system.

 The Armed Forces of Belarus uses it as their standard camouflage.
 However, it is believed that it uses a slightly different pattern.
 The EMR has also been adopted by a number of Russian-backed partially-recognized statelets, militias, and paramilitary forces.